QA Roles and Responsibilities Inside a Software Testing Team

 Functional Team Structure

 The functional organization structure is a popular model for testing teams.
-In this model, teams are typically assigned specific roles and grouped based on their technical expertise, such as performance testing or continuous delivery, allowing for efficient and more focused work.
+In this model, teams are typically assigned specific roles and grouped based on their technical expertise, such as performance testing or continuous delivery, allowing for efficient, more focused work.
 Most often, functional teams are supervised by test managers, while senior management oversees the project as a whole.

 Matrix Organization Structure

 In a matrix organization, team members with certain skills are assigned to different projects.
 This way, they can work on several projects simultaneously and spend their time and resources with maximum efficiency.
-The flexibility of the matrix organization encourages cross-functional communication and facilitates continuous delivery in various aspects of the software development process.
-Central to this model are test managers who lead testing teams and work with higher management.
+The flexibility of matrix organization encourages cross-functional communication and facilitates continuous delivery in various aspects of the software development process.
+Central to this model are test managers that lead testing teams and work with higher management.

 Dedicated Team Structure

-Having a dedicated testing team is much more than just about catching bugs.
+Having a dedicated testing team is much more than just catching bugs.
 First and foremost, it’s about ensuring the overall quality of the product.
 The key benefit of this model is its clarity.
 In this model, everyone knows exactly what they’re responsible for and what they need to do, allowing them to work toward the same goal.
 Structure-wise, the team comprises test managers who supervise certain tasks, QA managers bringing in their technical expertise, and testers who run test cases.

 Agile Team Structure